magneticio/vamp.io/content/documentation/using vamp/v0.9.1/events.md

 * All data in Vamp are events.
-* Values can be empty or any JSON object.
+* Values can be any JSON object or it can be empty.
 * Timestamps are in ISO8601/RFC3339.
 * Timestamps are optional.
 If not provided, Vamp will insert the current time.
 * Timestamps are inclusive for querying.
 * Events can be tagged with metadata.
 A simple tag is just single string.
 * Querying data by tag assumes "AND" behaviour when multiple tags are supplied, i.e. ["one", "two"] would only fetch records that are tagged with both.
 * Supported event aggregations are: `average`, `min`, `max` and `count`.
-* Custom event type names should only include alphanumerics, ‘_’ and ‘-’

 ## How tags are organised